fragcolor-xyz/shards/docs/docs/learn/shards/primer/coding-with-shards.md

     (defloop hungry-cat)
     ```

 We want to first create a variable to track the cat's hunger level.
 Create the `.hunger` variable and assign the value of 0 to it.
-Remember to create it within a `Setup` to prevent the variable from being reassigned every loop.
+Remember to create the variable within `Setup` to prevent it from being reassigned at each iteration of the loop.

 === "hungry-cat"